Explore the Agenda

 8:10 am Hyperscaler & Colocator Panel: Navigating the Next Expansion Wave Across Western Hubs to Align With Future Demand & Deployment Plans

-Vice President - Construction, Intel
+Vice President & General Manager, Fab Construction, Intel Corporation

-Senior Construction Manager, Aligned Data Centers
+Director of Construction Management, Aligned Data Centers

 • Forecasting regional expansion plans: who is planning new builds, where, with which teams, and on what schedule?